-Southbank Centre’s Book Podcast: Matt Haig & Jordan Stephens on mental health & creativity
+Southbank Centre’s Book Podcast: Matt Haig and Jordan Stephens on mental health and creativity

-In this episode of our book podcast we bring together two very different artists, to address a very important subject.
+In this episode of our literary podcast we bring together two very different artists, to address a very important subject

 From author Matt Haig, we bring you an excerpt from his 2018 interview at the Southbank Centre in which he spoke about his new book Notes on a Nervous Planet.
 And we also welcome musician and campaigner Jordan Stephens, who joins Ted Hodgkinson to discuss the relationship between mental health and creativity.